arangodb/docs/3.10/index.md

 layout: default
 description: >-
-  ArangoDB is a scalable graph database system with native support for other data models and a built-in search engine
+  ArangoDB is a scalable graph database system with native support for other data models and a built-in search engine, for the cloud and on-premise
 title: Introduction to ArangoDB's Technical Documentation and Ecosystem
 redirect_from:
   - cookbook/index.html # 3.5 -> 3.5